Signaling Games in Multiple Dimensions: Geometric Properties of Equilibrium Solutions: Geometric Properties of Nash Equilibria

 \begin{lem} Consider the two-dimensional cheap talk problem.
 Suppose that at a given Nash equilibrium, a set of decoder actions $\mathcal{C}$ forms a continuum.
 Then, for any $\boldsymbol{y}^\alpha \in \mathcal{C}$ and $\boldsymbol{y}^\beta \in \mathcal{C}$, it must be that $y_2^\alpha=y_2^\beta$. \end{lem}

 See Appendix~\ref{proof:lemmaContinuum1} for a proof.
 Lemma~\ref{lem:continuum1} implies that a continuum of actions is allowed only in a specific direction that depends on the bias terms in the original coordinate system.
-There exists another constraint for such continuum of decoder actions as stated in the following lemma.

 \begin{lem} Consider the two-dimensional cheap talk problem.
 Suppose that at a given Nash equilibrium, a set of decoder actions with the same second coordinate forms a continuum, i.e., $y_2=\kappa$ where $\kappa$ is in the support of $X_2$.
 Then, it must be that there exist decoder actions for all values of $y_1\in[x_1^L(\kappa),x_1^U(\kappa)]$ and $y_2=\kappa$ where $x_1^L(\kappa)$ and $x_1^U(\kappa)$ denote lower and upper boundaries of the support of $X_1$ when $X_2=\kappa$, i.e., these decoder actions must be connected. \end{lem}